clarus/coq-chick-blog/README.md

 * return a pure value of type `A`
 * call an external command and wait for its result

-The purity of Coq ensures that each request is answered in finite time without exceptions.
+The purity of Coq ensures that each request is answered exactly once in finite time.
 We specify the behavior of the server in `Spec.v`.

 ### Scenarios
 A scenario is a set of runs of the server.
 A type-checking scenario shows that the server behaves as expected in a certain use case.
 For example, we check that when we create, edit and view a post we get the same result as what we entered.
 You can think of a scenario as an unit test with universally quantified variables.